• Skip to primary navigation

 Here’s what you’re going to need:

-• 1 tsp NON-NANO titanium dioxide for fair to medium skin tones (this is the blank white canvas you need for adding other pigments.
+• 1 teaspoon NON-NANO titanium dioxide for fair to medium skin tones (this is the blank white canvas you need for adding other pigments.
 It’s rated 1-3 out of 10 for health and safety depending on how you use it.)

 • Red iron oxide (rated a 2 out of 10 for health and safety)